jstncno/mentionify/README.md

 [![build status](https://secure.travis-ci.org/earthican/mentionify.svg)](http://travis-ci.org/earthican/mentionify)
 [![dependency status](https://david-dm.org/earthican/mentionify.svg)](https://david-dm.org/earthican/mentionify)

-**Mentionify** is a tiny JavaScript library that looks for all intances of @'s in the DOM's text nodes and injects an HTML `a` tag that links to that user's social media profile.
+**mentionify.js** is a tiny JavaScript library that looks for all intances of @'s in the DOM's text nodes and injects an HTML `a` tag that links to that user's social media profile.

 For example, if your document has something like: